~~~~ This is Page 2 ~~~~

 The sound went into a resonance chamber under the seat, and then through that tube you see with the ear plug, into King John's right ear.

 The metal ones were also referred to as "tin horns", and the user (impolitely) as having a "tin ear".
-(Having a tin ear today describes a person who is insensitive to slight differences in music, and contemptuously a person who can't grasp the nuances of any kind of system.)
+(Having a tin ear today describes a person who is insensitive to slight differences in music, and contemptuously to a person who can't grasp the nuances of any kind of system.)

-from the speaker.
-If several speakers are involved, they'd have to march around him.
+In this absurd design the speaker would need to stand off to the side of the wearer.
+If several speakers are involved, they'd have to march around the wearer.